kristian-lange-tw/JATOS_docs/docs/Serving_the_Internet/Updating-a-JATOS-server-installation.md

 1. Unzip the new JATOS (`unzip jatos-x.x.x-beta.zip`)
 1. From the old JATOS installation copy some folders to the new one
    1. Your assets root folder to the new JATOS installation (Note: By default your assets root folder is called `study_assets_root` and lays in the JATOS folder but you might have [changed this](Configure-JATOS-on-a-Server.html).
    1. If exists, your folder for uploaded result files (Note: By default this folder is called `result_uploads` and lays in the JATOS folder but you might have [changed this](Configure-JATOS-on-a-Server.html).
-This folder exists since version 3.5.1.
    1. If exists, `study_logs`
 1. Database
    * H2 - If you are using the default H2 database: From your the folder of your old JATOS installation copy the folder `database` to the new JATOS installation.
 [Remember to stop JATOS before copying the folder](Troubleshooting.html#database-is-corrupted).